4 Cell segmentation and pre-processing

 ))

-If you see over or under-segmentation of your images, discSize
+If you spot over- or under-segmentation in your images, adjusting the discSize

 plotPixels(image = images["F3"],